How to run multiple ad campaigns on Facebook without bans

 By running multiple ad campaigns, you will have the opportunity to evaluate the effectiveness of different messages.
-This allows you to see which messages perform better, and it also helps you to find the right tone for your ads without affecting your other campaigns.
+This allows you to see which messages perform better and helps you find the right tone for your ads without affecting your other campaigns.

 Experiment with different ad formats

-You can also experiment with different ad formats, such as image, video, carousel, instant experience, and collection, when you run multiple Facebook ad campaigns.
+You can also experiment with different ad formats, such as images, videos, carousels, instant experience, and collections when you run multiple Facebook ad campaigns.
 This allows you to find the most effective format for your ads, and it also helps you to learn which formats work best for your target audience.